astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/comparison/instances/rich_comparison.md

 ## Reflected Comparisons with Subclasses

 When subclasses override comparison methods, these overridden methods take precedence over those in the parent class.
-Class B inherits from A and redefines comparison methods to return types other than A.
+Class `B` inherits from `A` and redefines comparison methods to return types other than `A`.

 ```py
 from __future__ import annotations